ghassenbenali96/GreenAI/README.md

 - **Smart Contract Deployment**: Deploy GreenCoin smart contracts using Truffle.
 - **Connect Wallet**: Connect MetaMask to interact with the application and perform transactions.
 - **Calculate GreenCoins**: Enter tree information to calculate CO2 sequestered and earn GreenCoins.
+- **Visual Tree Verification**: Increase credibility by including an AI-based tree detection and counting system in farmers' fields.
 - **Transaction Handling**: Handle transactions securely using MetaMask integration.
 - **User Interface**: Intuitive UI for seamless interaction and feedback on transactions.
 - **Blockchain Interaction**: View and manage GreenCoin balances across multiple accounts on the blockchain.